cya-nyde/blackarch-setup/README.md

 ## Intro

 After trying tons of distros, I found that Arch with Hyprland was the best blend of performance and aesthetic.
 As someone who does a lot of pentesting, BlackArch made the most sense to me out of all the Arch variations...except that the installers on [blackarch.org](blackarch.org) are all broken.

-As most people know, the official BlackArch ISOs have not been updated since 2023.
+As you probably know, the official BlackArch ISOs have not been updated since 2023.
 The recommended installation method is to first install Arch, then sync the BlackArch repositories from AUR.
 After going through this process (realistically for no reason other than for fun), I recommend that you install the BlackArch repository over Arch as a base if possible.
 If you are stubborn and want to use the BlackArch installer in its current state, and/or would like to see what that process currently looks like, you are in the right place.

-The official download links for the BlackArch ISOs can be found [here](https://blackarch.org/downloads.html)
+The official download links for the BlackArch ISOs can be found [here](https://blackarch.org/downloads.html).

 This guide will be broken down as follows: